 These factors are further reflected in interviewee's perceptions of community readiness.
-For an Integrated Hub to be set up for success, communities must critically examine what stage of readiness they are at and what steps need to be taken to obtain full community ownership of the project.
+For an Integrated Hub to be set up for success, communities must critically examine their stage of readiness and what steps need to be taken to obtain full community ownership of the project.
 One interviewee mentioned the importance of existing partnerships and capacity in place, as relationship capital was an important resource for moving the Integrated Hub forward.
-The inclusion of youth and family voice as a proponent of relational capital was noted by one interviewee to be a strength because "we are building a better model than if we were working on it on our own".
+The inclusion of youth and family voice as a proponent of relational capital was noted by one interviewee to be astrength because "we are building a better model than if we were working on it on our own".